Tool-MCoT: Tool Augmented Multimodal Chain-of-Thought for Content Safety Moderation

 \section{Introduction}

-The increasing popularity of online platforms and the explosion of user-generated content online has created an urgent need for effective content moderation.
-However, harmful material is often expressed subtly through text, images, or combinations of both, making traditional making traditional text-only or image-only moderation systems insufficient.
-While LLM equipped with vision-language understanding and external tool integration can perform nuanced moderation, they are computationally expensive and difficult to deploy at scale.
-In contrast, SLMs are usually faster in terms of generation and require fewer resources to deploy, but they usually have a more limited ability to reason in order to understand images and the complex relationship between modalities.
-This motivates the development of a more efficient alternative: a small vision-language model that can reason agentically, leverage external tools to better understand the given image-text pair, and follow a structured, step-by-step chain-of-thought to make moderation decisions.

-In this paper, we present Tool-MCoT, a SLM that can leverage external tools to obtain more detailed information about the image and then perform further reasoning.
-By training these models on synthetic reasoning traces generated by LLMs, we show that the SLM is able to benefit from the tool information and learn to make high-quality tool-calling decisions for content safety moderation via reasoning.
+The increasing popularity of online platforms and the explosion of user-generated content has created an urgent need for effective content moderation.
+However, harmful material is often expressed subtly through text, images, or their combinations, making traditional text- or image-only moderation systems insufficient.
+While LLMs are equipped with vision-language understanding and external tool integration can perform nuanced moderation, they are computationally expensive and difficult to deploy at scale.
+In contrast, SLMs are usually faster in terms of generation and require fewer resources to deploy, but they usually have limited ability to understand the complex relationship between modalities.
+This motivates a more efficient alternative: a small vision-language model that can reason agentically, leverage external tools to better understand the given image-text pair, then follow a structured chain-of-thought to make moderation decisions.
+In this paper, we present Tool-MCoT, a SLM that leverage external tools to obtain more information then perform further reasoning.
+By training these models on synthetic reasoning traces generated by LLMs, we show that the SLM is able to benefit from the tool information and learn to make tool-calling decisions from simple heuristics for content safety moderation via reasoning.
 We summarize our contributions as follows: \begin{enumerate} \item We propose an agentic tool framework consisting of OCR, image captioning, and object detection tools that the model can call to gather more information from the input image. \item We fine-tune an SLM that reasons over tool information for content safety moderation.
-We show that the fine-tuned model achieves performance gains on three open-source datasets. \item We further show that the SLM can learn the ability to use tools selectively on harder samples, achieving a balance between accuracy and efficiency. \end{enumerate}
+We show that the fine-tuned model achieves performance gains on three open-source datasets. \item We further show that the SLM can learn the ability to use tools selectively on harder samples with simple tool calling heuristics, achieving a balance between accuracy and efficiency. \end{enumerate}